Tuesday 10th Nov 2020

-When speaking to customers about their current state of play – and where they can make improvements to their cashflow – being honest and comfortable enough to address any cash issues and alleviate fears can prove to be pivotal for both you as the broker and the business leader you’re speaking to.
+When speaking to customers about their current state of play – and where they can make improvements to their cashflow – being honest and comfortable enough to address any cash issues and alleviate fears can prove to be pivotal for both you as the finance professional and the business leader you’re speaking to.

 Of course, there will – at times – be challenges coming from the organisations themselves, especially from those who find it difficult to move away from ‘how it’s always been done’.
 But as the expert, you’re there to help them through a more cost-effective process – providing guidance throughout.

 This might sound obvious, but a client may typically only contact you when they’re experiencing financial trouble and need your specialist advice there and then.
 Find out what’s not working for them, identify any worries they have and work on a plan of action together – keep communicating.